opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 By default the, `attribution` property in `tilejson.json` is computed from the names and URLs of the feed publishers.
-If the OTP deployment contains many fields, this can become very unwieldy.
+If the OTP deployment contains many feeds, this can become very unwieldy.

 This configuration parameter allows you to set the `attribution` to any string you wish including HTML tags,